Semrush helps you:

 Publish as a Blog Post

-If you want to get the lots of links from your study, don’t publish the results as a PDF whitepaper.
+If you want to get the lots of links from your study, don’t publish the results and discussion as a PDF whitepaper.

-Instead, reveal your results in a blog post.
+Instead, reveal your results section in a blog post.

 For example, let’s look again at my Google ranking factors study: